Pi4J/pi4j-template-javafx/README.md

 #### Wiring

-The other example applications use an LED and a button.
+The other example applications use a LED and a button.
 These must be wired as is shown in the following diagram:

 ![Wiring](assets/led-button_bb.png)

 #### MinimalPi4J

-The MinimalPi4j application is a Pi4j only application without a GUI.
+The MinimalPi4j application is a Pi4J only application without a GUI.
 This application is also only used to test the setup and can be deleted after testing.

 To start: